junxit/us-congress-bills-111/metadata.md

 - House — Financial Services Committee

+## Recorded votes (1)

+- 2010-06-23 — [House 111-2-380](votes/house-111-2-0380.md) — On Motion to Suspend the Rules and Agree — **Passed** (405–6)

 ## Actions

 - 2010-06-10 — Introduced in House
 - 2010-06-10 — Introduced in House
 - 2010-06-10 — Referred to the House Committee on Financial Services.
+- 2010-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-23 — Considered as unfinished business. (consideration: CR H4696-4697)
+- 2010-06-23 — Considered under suspension of the rules. (consideration: CR H4685-4687)
+- 2010-06-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1434.
+- 2010-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-23 — Ms. Kosmas moved to suspend the rules and agree to the resolution.
+- 2010-06-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 405 - 6 (Roll no. 380). (text: CR H4685)
+- 2010-06-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 405 - 6 (Roll no. 380).(text: CR H4685)